talhakhan13/CIS-162-30/syllabus.md

 ## Lab Activities

-The labs for this class are going to be held online in a synchronus manner.
-Instead of meeting in a physical lab each week, you will complete weekly lab modules posted on PrairieLearn.
+The labs for this class are going to be held online in an synchronus manner, every Tuesday 4PM - 5:50PM.
+You can attend the lab sessions if you need help with anything.
+Think of these as extra office hours.
+You will complete weekly lab modules posted on PrairieLearn.
 To receive credit, you must complete all assigned tasks with your own original work (e.g., simply pasting the entire lab into an AI tool without doing the work yourself will not receive credit).
 Each week, you will be given a lab activity that must be submitted by the deadline before the next module opens.

+## In Class Activities
+In class activities will be posted on Blackboard as discussions.
+You must participate in order to receive credit.

 ## Programming Projects